 - General fatigue

-These tooth infection symptoms usually come on quite suddenly.
-Within a few hours you may find yourself in excruciating pain.
+These dental abscess symptoms usually come on quite suddenly.
+Within a few hours, you may find yourself in excruciating pain.
+The same symptoms apply to tooth infections in children.

 To avoid tooth abscess complications, you should visit a dentist as soon as you notice any tooth infection symptoms, even if they disappear by themselves.